Jejaring sosial adalah struktur sosial yang terdiri dari

 side-angle (camber), using 2nd gear on an XTR 2 x 10 system – approx 3rd

 or 4th gear on a triple chainring system, using small chainring.
+Will you get better?

 Absolutely.
 By locking out the gear you usually use you give yourself